-- upcoming: From Confusion to Conclusion: How to Write Proof Arguments (Genealogical Research Institute of Pittsburgh/GRIP: June 2017) taught by Harold Henderson and Kimberly Powell.
+- From Confusion to Conclusion: How to Write Proof Arguments (Genealogical Research Institute of Pittsburgh/GRIP: June 2017) taught by Harold Henderson and Kimberly Powell.

 - Dozens of webinars produced by the Association of Professional Genealogists, the Board for Certification of Genealogists, Southern California Genealogical Society, Illinois State Genealogical Society, New England Historical and Genealogical Society, FamilyTree Webinars, FamilySearch, etc.

 - International Conference for Genetic Genealogy/I4GG (2014): purchased online access to all 50 presentations; studied dozens

 - Practical Genetic Genealogy (Genealogical Research Institute of Pittsburgh/GRIP: July 2015) by Blaine Bettinger, JD, PhD; Debbie Wayne, CG, CGL; Patti Hobbs, CG

 - Genetic Genealogy for Professional Genealogists (Virtual Institute of Genealogical Research: Nov 2015) by Blaine Bettinger, JD, PhD

 - Advanced DNA Analysis Techniques for Genealogical Research (Salt Lake Institute of Genealogy/ SLIG: Jan 2016) coordinated by Angie Bush, MS

 I’m one of the founders of the Central Indiana DNA Interest Group.